djspawnbrest/ESP32AY/README.md

 - Left button double click - change AY clock (in player mode) for PSG formats or change stereo panning for formats over DAC (mod,s3m etc.)
 - Right button double click - change play mode: all/shuffle/once (in player mode)
 - Right button hold and encoder click - remove file (only files, only in file browser).
+- Right button click - change file sortiong in file browser. (only in file browser).

 ### Playing modes:
 - Playing all tracks (in folder/playlist)